DDDEastMidlandsLimited/dddem-blog/_posts/2019-01-08-coming-up-with-a-talk-post.md

 Everyone in our community has something valuable to share, whether they are aware of it or not.
 As part of the work that is organising DDD East Midlands, we would like to make presenting at our conference as accessible and unintimidating as possible.

-In this series of posts, we are going to explore the beginning to end of creating and presenting a talk.
-When talking through the aspects of this process, we realised it’s very much like a choose your own adventure story, there are many different ways to conquer the demon that is public speaking.
+In this series of posts, we are going to explore from beginning to end how to create and present a talk.
+When talking through the aspects of this process, we realised it’s very much like a "choose your own adventure" story, there are many different ways to conquer the demon that is public speaking.

 The content of this series is based on the things we have learnt in the last couple of years.
 It’s our hope that it may help you on your submissions to DDD East Midlands, and other conferences.